scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 The "movied-drama-0" group—the last of the four movie clusters—includes a relatively even proportion of users along this demographic split.

+To this point, we have only considered differences by sex.
+Next, we examine the distribution over topics by drug usage.
+In this demographic category, users identify as drug users or non-drug users.
+To this, we add a third level for users who declined the state their drug usage status.
+There are 6,859 drug users, 29,402 non-drug users, and 11,849 unknowns.

+This plot shows more intra-cluster variation than the previous one.
-We were able to explore several other demographic splits.
-The most interesting was related to drug usage.
-Fig 8 shows the distribution of the drug usage categories (yes, no, and unknown) for each cluster.
-Interestingly, individuals in the "unknown" category—those for whom we had no information—closely followed the self-identified drug users.
-That is, when the proportion of drug users in a particular cluster was high (or low), so we was the proportion of unknown drug users.
-This was most distinctive when the separation between drug users and non-drug users was large (e.g., groups 3, 7, 21, and others).
-Our hypothesis is that it is possible that individuals who do not respond to the drug usage question might not want to admit that they use drugs.
+Interestingly, users for whom we had no drug usage information—those in the "unknown" category—tend to follow the self-identified drug users.
+That is, most of the time, the proportion of drugs users and unknowns in a particular cluster is similar.
+This is especially true in cases where difference in proportions of drug users and non-drug users is large.
+This unexpected finding leads us to hypothesize that individuals who do not respond to the drug usage question might abstain in order to avoid admitting they use drugs.

 Future Work
 -----------